niemopen/niem-open-training/Modules/11 - Namespaces (JSON).md

 ## An Aside about Namespaces

-Below you can see object with different prefixes, `j:Crash` and `nc:ActivityDate`.
-The `j` and `nc` refer to different namespaces in XML Schema.
+In our examples, you've seen objects with different prefixes, like `j:Crash` and `nc:ActivityDate`.
+The `j` and `nc` refer to different namespaces in JSON-LD.

 - Namespaces organize elements by context
 - Identified by prefix, a nickname for the namespace